 One of the questions that I am most frequently asked by my clients is around protein, particularly: “how much do I need?”

 Over the past several years, the word "protein" has become SUCH a common part of our dietary vernacular, I might even say it's a borderline obsession for some.
 Blame Atkins, blame the keto craze, blame it on food marketers and what they put on their labels.

 All of these messages about protein that we see on social media, on TV, hear from health experts on our favorite morning show – they fuel our curiosity for getting healthy but also create a lot of confusion.
 There is A LOT of information out there about and it's difficult to decipher.

 Confusion around protein is what led me to write this article, because I want you to know that it doesn't have to be confusing.
 In fact, it's quite easy to consume adequate protein every day.
 To help you, below I've created three easy protein pointers to live by:

 Women need approximately 46 grams of protein each day.

 This sounds like a big number, but trust me, it's easy to get there, even if you're a vegetarian.
 Below is a breakdown of a few of our most common protein go-to's with respective gram content.

 Protein comes from so many sources like poultry, fish, pork and beef, eggs, nuts, oats, Greek yogurt, tofu, and milk/nut milks, but did you know that some vegetables pack a surprising punch of protein?

-We need protein (and calcium) to support bone health as we age.
+We need protein (and calcium during menopause) to support bone health as we age.
 Women generally understand the importance of a diet rich in calcium to support bone health, but did you know that eating adequate protein is also important?